-The visual & sonic presentation amplifies the fractured narrative juxtapositions expressed in the video.
-Finding your way into the focused beams of sound, you compose the work as you navigate the aural space.
+Spotlight speakers focus sound in a physically disorienting way.
+Sound is felt viscerally in the body, as well as heard aurally.
+Videos are projected onto sculptural materials at large scale.
+The projection exceeds the height & width of the materials, creating a fractured image.
+This visual & sonic structure amplifies the narrative juxtapositions expressed in the video.
 Opposing ideas are hurled against one another in rapid fire.
-Synapses firing, a space is opened where, new neural pathways are forged.
+Participants compose the work as they navigate the space.
+Akin to synaptic firing in the brain, new neural pathways are forged.
 Complexity & not always understanding the narrative is an intention of this work; mimicking the information overload of our times.
 Where the focused beam of 2 speakers cross over, one hears the narrative of 2 video projections.
 This complicates & confounds understanding, similar to the way our own minds chatter & process information.
 Each video is understood more clearly, the further away one stands from the speaker.
 This gives a macro & micro experience.